Leev1s/rankseg/doc/source/metrics.rst

 .. note::

+   Since the PASCAL VOC 2008 Challenge [3]_, Dice and IoU metrics have typically been computed at **per-dataset** level.
+However, this approach aggregates the confusion matrix across all images, causing large objects (with more pixels) to dominate the results over smaller objects [2]_.
+Therefore, we believe using **per-image** level metrics is more appropriate for evaluating segmentation.

    Dice and IoU metrics optimized in ``rankseg`` follows a **samplewise aggregation** strategy, which matches the aggregation level used in TorchMetrics [1]_ (``aggregation_level='samplewise'``).
 The per-image level Dice and IoU are denoted as :math:`\text{Dice}_c^C` and :math:`\text{IoU}_c^C` in [2]_.

    Moreover, for aggregation over multiple classes, ``rankseg`` supports optimization of both :math:`(\text{mDice}^I, \text{mIoU}^I)` and  :math:`(\text{mDice}^C, \text{mIoU}^C)` in [2]_, see definitions (4)-(8) in [2]_.